Bakary Dibba

-Bakary Dibba is a Danish professional basketball player for CB Breogán of the Spanish Liga ACB.
+Bakary Dibba is a Danish professional basketball player who last played for CB Breogán of the Spanish Liga ACB.
 He measures 2.06 meters and plays as power forward.

 Early life

 As a teenager, he played volleyball.

 Club career

 At the age of 19, he already made the leap to Copenhagen Basketball in the first Danish league, where he recorded 22 caps with an average of 10 points and 4 rebounds per game.
 After four years playing in Germany, Dibba headed to Spain's top-tier Liga ACB, signing with CB Breogán.

 National team

 In 2019, he represented Denmark at the U18 European Championships, where he averaged 12.3 points and 5.9 rebounds per game.
 Dibba has also been a member of the Danish senior national team since June 2022.